NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Deity's Protection.md

 Granted by [[Feats/Deity's Protection|Deity's Protection]]

-You gain resistance to all damage until the start of your next turn.
+You gain resistance to all damage.

 *Source: Pathfinder Player Core*
 *ORC*